-If you enroll in prescription drug coverage offered under either a Medicare Advantage Plan or a Medicare prescription drug plan (Medicare Part D), you are NOT eligible for coverage under the Program.
+If you enroll in prescription drug coverage offered under either a Medicare Advantage Plan (other than a Dow Medicare Advantage Plan offered under the Program) or a Medicare prescription drug plan (Medicare

+Part D), you are NOT eligible for coverage under the Program.
 You cannot be enrolled in both the Program and a Medicare Advantage Plan or separate Medicare prescription drug coverage at the same time.
 Similarly, none of your Dependents may be enrolled in both the Program and a Medicare Advantage Plan or Medicare prescription drug coverage at the same time.
-See Section F-1.3 Medicare Enrollment for information regarding when to enroll in Medicare Parts A and B.
+See Section D-1.3 Medicare Enrollment for information regarding when to enroll in Medicare Parts A and B.